 Bernard Madoff and His Ponzi Scheme

-Bernard Madoff (Bernie) is a former Chairman of the NASDAQ stock exchange who started his own investment advisory firm.
-He pled guilty to defrauding investors in the amount of over $50 billion by running the largest Ponzi scheme on record over at least two decades.
+Bernard "Bernie" Madoff, former Chairman of the NASDAQ stock exchange, started his own penny stock investment advisory firm in 1960 with $5000.
+In 2008, he was charged and pleaded guilty to defrauding investors in the amount of over $50 billion, running the largest Ponzi scheme on record over at least two decades.

 What Did Bernard Madoff Do?

-Madoff had such a good reputation in the financial community that many of his investors had their life savings invested with him.
-Some of Madoff's investors included a charitable organization funded by Steven Spielberg, actor Kevin Bacon, the owners of the New York Mets, and others.
-Large banks and pension funds were scammed by Madoff.
-Examples include Banco Santander, a Spanish bank; HSBC, a Britsh bank; Royal Bank of Scotland; and Korea Teachers Pension.
-Some of Madoff's individual investors ended up on the street, living out of cars and RV's.
+Madoff enjoyed an exemplary reputation in the financial community.
+His investors came from all walks of life and trusted him implicitly with their fund's management.
+Some of Madoff's more illustrious investors included a charitable organization funded by Steven Spielberg, actor Kevin Bacon and the owners of the New York Mets.
+Large banks and pension funds such as Spanish bank Banco Santander; HSBC; Royal Bank of Scotland; and Korea Teachers Pension were scammed by Madoff as well.
+Some of Madoff's individual investors ended up on the street, living out of cars and RVs.

 The Wall Street Journal developed a list of all Madoff's victims.